Migacz85/data-visualisation/README.md

 - On Bitcoin analyse page
     - Monthly price chart to see the price for selected dates so I know how price was changing
     - Volume price chart to see volume range so I can see how volume was changing.
-    - Volume price chart to to have handlebars so I can select interesting dates.
+    - Volume price chart to have handlebars so I can select interesting dates.
-    - Monthly bubble chart to see witch months was performing the best so I can expect that this months are the best to invest.
+    - Monthly bubble chart to see witch months was performing the best so I can expect that these months are the best to invest.
     - Monthly bubble chart to have option to select given months so I can analyse only this month.
-    - Days of week chart to see and select days so I can see how this days was performing
+    - Days of week chart to see and select days so I can see how these days was performing
     - Days by fluctuation so I can see daily histogram price change and filter by selecting most interesting range.
     - Days by Loose/Gain so I can see how many days was gaining and losing in selected period so I can filter by gain and lose days.
-    - Loading Gif to inform me that data is loading on the page so I dont see not rendered site.
+    - Loading Gif to inform me that data is loading on the page so I do not see rendered site.
     - Loading Gif to inform me that data is loading on the page so I have more professional feel.

 ### As a developer I want to have: